KarlQuerel/42-ft_printf/README.md

 | `%p`             | Pointer address                                   |

-For a complete list of supported format specifiers and flags, refer to the `ft_printf` subject.
+For a complete list of supported format specifiers and flags, refer to the [subject PDF](https://github.com/KarlQuerel/ft_printf/blob/master/docs/en.subject.pdf).

 [Back to Top](#top)